 If your baby has been breastfed, and you suspect that they’re nursing at night for comfort more than for food, send Dad into the nursery!

-Your baby is more likely to accept other forms of soothing from him; rocking back to sleep, stroking her back, singing a song, and not demand to be fed.
+Your baby is more likely to accept other forms of soothing from him; rocking back to sleep, a gentle back-rub, singing a song, and not demand to be fed.